PCOS Team in Dedicated Women’s Health Suite

 If you suspect that you may have PCOS, it is important to discuss your symptoms with a doctor so you can gain access to the treatment you need.
-Our PCOS team, led by Dr Lisa Joels, OB/GYN, is highly experienced in the diagnosis and treatment of the condition, and will use their expertise to assess:
+Our PCOS team is highly experienced in the diagnosis and treatment of the condition, and will use their expertise to assess:

 - Irregularities in your menstrual cycle